Diversity and inclusion

 Freshfields is committed to being a disability inclusive employer.
 We are continually looking at ways to attract and progress our disabled talent.
 We also aim to support our colleagues who are affected by disability, such as those with caring responsibilities and to give all an opportunity to champion disability across the firm.

-We partner with Business Disability Forum, who help organisations become disability smart as well as Myplus Consulting who advise on better attracting, retaining and progressing talented disabled graduates.
-We bring together disabled colleagues and Champions to be part of our disability network, with the aim of working together to become a more inclusive workplace.
+On the International Day of Persons with Disabilities 2019, the firm was pleased to announce that it joined the Valuable 500, committing at a senior level to disability inclusion globally.
+We also partner with Business Disability Forum, who help organisations become disability smart as well as Myplus Consulting who advise on better attracting, retaining and progressing talented disabled graduates.
+We bring together disabled colleagues and Champions to be part of our disability network, Freshfields Enabled, with the aim of working together to become a more inclusive workplace.

 We recognise that we need to have targeted initiatives and programmes, but also continue to evolve our efforts to recognise the complexity and interwoven nature of diversity, so are seeking opportunities to bring together different groups, both within the firm and in partnership with external organisations.
 We have been developing a number of initiatives to ensure we foster an inclusive culture where everyone has the opportunity to progress.
 Examples of these initiatives include: